aaronWool/rcvpose/README.md

 tensorboard --logdir='PATHTOLOG'
 ```

-Three networks are required to be trained before testin as RCVPose use one network for each keypoint.
+Three networks are required to be trained before testing as RCVPose use one network for each keypoint.
 At the project root, create a 'ckpts' folder and save the best models there.

 ### Test RCVPose